The solution of the Loewy-Radwan conjecture: Preliminaries for the structure result

 \begin{proof} Assume the contrary.
 Let $Y$ be the set of all matrices that are not regular, and let $Z$ be the set of all matrices with at most $k-2$ simple eigenvalues.
 By Lemma \ref{open_conditions} the sets $Y$ and $Z$ are both closed in the Zariski topology, so is their union.
 Moreover, the union $Y\cup Z$ is clearly invariant under the action of the group $\mathcal{T}_n$ of all invertible upper triangular matrices by conjugation. {Furthermore, the Zariski closed set $Y\cup Z$ is clearly homogeneous, so we may view it as a projective variety.} Hence, we can introduce the Fano variety

 of the union $Y\cup Z$.
-The assumption that $V$ does not contain a regular element whose $k-1$ eigenvalues are simple implies that the intersection $F_m(X)\cap F_m(Y\cup Z)$ is not empty.
+The assumption that $V$ does not contain a regular element that has $k-1$ simple eigenvalues implies that the intersection $F_m(X)\cap F_m(Y\cup Z)$ is not empty.
 This intersection is invariant under $\mathcal{T}_n$, so by the Borel fixed point theorem it has a fixed point $V'$.
-However, since $k\ge 3$, $V'$ is then one of the spaces described in {Theorem} \ref{prop:structure_borel} and it contains a regular element {with $k-1$ simple eigenvalues, which is similar (with similarity that swaps the first two block rows and columns of \eqref{eq:required_form}) to}
+However, since $k\ge 3$, $V'$ is then one of the spaces described in {Theorem} \ref{prop:structure_borel} and it contains a regular element with $k-1$ simple eigenvalues, which is similar (with a similarity that swaps the first two block rows and columns of \eqref{eq:required_form}) to a matrix of the form \eqref{eq:regular_example} with $\lambda_i$ pairwise distinct, contradicting the starting assumption {on $V'$}. \end{proof}